“I have your back”

 I should also note that for New Jersey residents convicted of a DWAI in New York, the NJ DMV is likely to impose a 6-month license revocation with no conditional driving privilege.

 It is not a foregone conclusion that you are going to lose your license, but this area of law is relatively complicated and requires an experienced attorney to navigate.
 For more information about the best ways to deal with DWI charges, Contact us at The Militello Law Firm for a free telephone consultation and case evaluation.
-Our number is (585) 485-0025.
+We offer upfront pricing estimates on our website, excellent trial results, and outstanding client reviews.